MHaurel/my-website/README.md

 For the 1st version I'd like to have a simple but yet explicit resource to present myself.

 Hope my portfolio will catch your eyes because I maybe worth it 😉

+- v1 : Publishing website with most important information
+- v2 : Make a french version
+- v3 : Add some animations and animated images and develop a more elaborate color palette